-I was sitting in the back of my mom’s Chrysler LeBaren, encased within the perfect expression of a 70s station wagon, complete with a maroon red exterior accented by wood paneling.
+I was sitting in the back of my mom’s Chrysler LeBaren, encased within the perfect expression of a 70s station wagon, a maroon red exterior accented by wood paneling.

 I was eagerly hunched over my new possession – a large, blank, sketch pad, about the size of a desktop calendar.

 We were driving home from downtown Lethbridge.
 Having recently revealed my plans to become an Animal Artist to my mom, she had taken me to the art store to get supplies.
 All I needed, I thought, was a massive sketch pad and multi-coloured pencil crayons.

 I imagined the canvas filled with an abundance of beautiful, Bambi-like animals with massive, expressive eyes.
 The creative potential was palpable – I could not wait to get home and start drawing the animal characters who currently only existed in my mind.
 I had a vision of a lush forest filled with myriads of wide-eyed animals.